 1. The most effective sales manager coaching is “curb-side coaching".

-The 2 to 4 minute coaching conversations managers can have before and after sales calls.
+The 2 to 4 minute “just in time” coaching conversations managers have with their team members before and after sales calls are actually the most critical.

 2. More frequent, shorter coaching is more effective than longer but infrequent coaching sessions.